thenightterorx/MultiCamFBT/README.md

  - ML-based motion prediction
  - Support for IP cameras fully standalone (no accompanying PC required) <-This could be moved up depending on the pace of the project

+steps for program
+first the program must do a little math to figure out where all of the cameras are relative to a master camera